Short box braids styles give you the best of both worlds (with half of the weight!).

 5. Wash your short box braids every so often.

-Women like to wash their braids every three weeks to a month—even sooner for some, if you’re prone to heavy sweating and itching, or did a particularly intense sesh at the gym.
+Women like to wash their braids every three weeks to a month—even sooner for some if you’re prone to heavy sweating and itching or did a particularly intense session at the gym.
 Wash as you normally would with a shampoo and conditioner, then follow up with your oil.
 Drying hair completely is key, else you end up with braids that are mildewy and sour-smelling.